 Next we focus on another main target, the little-known Marsh (or Parana) Antwren, which was only described in 1995, and which leads a quiet and secretive life in Typha marshes.
 These marshes are seriously threatened by real estate speculation along the coast, which has much reduced its already scarce habitat.
 To the south of the marshes, we shall visit the lovely Volta Velha Reserve in the afternoon, where the pristine lowland forest offers numerous birds, including good chances to find Yellow-legged Tinamou.
 Nearby rice paddies may provide a dose of rails and crakes as well.

-Ultimate Southeast Brazil, Part II: Day 8 We shall be visiting more marshes and grassland areas in the vicinity of Curitiba this morning before heading to the airport.
+Ultimate Southeast Brazil: Day 22 We shall be visiting more marshes and grassland areas in the vicinity of Curitiba this morning.
 We may find such ducks as Fulvous Whistling-Duck, Silver Teal, White-cheeked Pintail and with luck Rosy-billed Pochard, as well as Plumbeous Rail, Great Pampa-Finch and Black-and-rufous Warbling-Finch.

-Ultimate Southeast Brazil, Part II: Day 9 After some early morning birding around Santana da Boa Vista, where there will be another opportunity to see the parrot should it be necessary, we will transfer to São Francisco de Paula, situated on the top of the southern part of the Serra do Mar range, for a two nights stay.
+Rio Grande do Sul: Day 2 After some early morning birding around Santana da Boa Vista, where there will be another opportunity to see the parrot should it be necessary, we will transfer to São Francisco de Paula, situated on the top of the southern part of the Serra do Mar range, for a two nights stay.
 The vast plateau here is mainly covered by undulating grasslands interspersed with Araucaria woods.
 Our hotel is beautifully situated in a tract of Araucaria (Paraná Pine) and during the afternoon we will explore similar habitat in the surrounding area, specifically in the São Francisco de Paula National Forest.

 Before reaching the Araucaria forest habitat we will be crossing some attractive grasslands and marshes remnants where a number of very localized species (including some that cannot be seen on any other bird tour) can be found.
 A major target is the restricted-range Long-tailed Cinclodes, which is endemic to northeastern Rio Grande do Sul and southeastern Santa Catarina.
 It favours road cuts and the vicinity of water, and behaves very much as other members of the genus.
 By walking through areas of well-preserved campo grassland we stand a fair chance of finding the rare Black-bellied Seedeater, and also the long-billed Straight-billed Reedhaunter, Freckle-breasted Thornbird, the delicate Black-and-white Monjita, Lesser Grass-Finch, Tawny-bellied Seedeater and the rare Saffron-cowled Blackbird.